-For each detected DIASource, LSST will emit an "Event Alert" within 60 seconds of the end of OTTI visit (defined as the end of image readout from the LSST Camera).
-These alerts will be issued in V0Event format, and should be readable by V0Event-compliant clients.
+For each detected DIASource, LSST will emit an "Event Alert" within 60 seconds of the end of otto visit (defined as the end of image readout from the LSST Camera).
+These alerts will be issued in VOEvent format51, and should be readable by VOEvent-compliant clients.

-Each alert (a V0Event packet) will at least include the following:
+Each alert (a VOEvent packet) will at least include the following:

-alertID: An ID uniquely identifying this alert.
-It can also be used to execute a query against the Prompt Products database as it existed when this alert was issued.

-- · Science Data: - The DIASource record that triggered the alert, as well as the filterName and programId of the corresponding Visit diaCharacterization-Cutoff
+- alertID: An ID uniquely identifying this alert.
+It can also be used to execute a query against the Prompt Products database as it existed when this alert was issued. - Science Data: - The DIASource record that triggered the alert, as well as the filterName and programId of the corresponding Visit diaCharacterization-

-&lt;sup>53Or some other format that is broadly accepted and used by the community at the start of LSST commissioning.
+51Or some other format that is broadly accepted and used by the community at the start of LSST commissioning.

 - The entire DIAObject (or SSObject) record.
-DIAObject records include matching Object IDs from the latest Data Release, if they exist. - Any DIASource and DIAForcedSource records that exist, and difference image noise estimates where they do not, taken from the previous 12 months.
+DIAObject records include matching Object IDs from the latest Data Release, if they exist.